 Capsular contracture is one of the most common adverse side effects following breast implant surgery.
 This condition occurs when the healing capsule of tissue around the implant becomes hardened and distorted, resulting in malpositioned or painful augmented breasts.

 The only way to correct capsular contracture is with surgical treatment.
 With his long career and hundreds of satisfied patients, Dr. Sean Younai has long been one of the most preferred plastic surgeons in the Beverly Hills area.
-So much so, many women have changed surgeons and sought his knowledge, skills, and expertise in helping correct their capsular contracture.
+So much so, many women have changed surgeons and sought their knowledge, skills, and expertise in helping correct their capsular contracture.
 If you are unhappy with your breasts after receiving implants, schedule a private consultation with Dr. Younai to learn more about capsular contracture and what treatment options you have.
 For those who wish to speak directly to our front desk, please call either our Beverly Hills or our West Hollywood offices at (310) 275-1971.

 About Capsular Contracture